-- a. at the first meeting after the annual Council meeting, noting the appointment of the Chairman and Vice-Chairman of the committee - b. the choice of a person to preside if the Chairman and Vice-Chairman are absent - c. apologies for absence - d. declarations of interest - e. notify those present that the meeting will be recorded and streamed online; - f. confirmation of the minutes of the last meeting of the committee - g. notify those present that the meeting will be recorded and streamed online; - h. business outstanding from the last meeting - i. reports for decision by committee - j. reports for information - k. work programme (if applicable)
+- a. at the first meeting after the annual Council meeting, noting the appointment of the Chairman and Vice-Chairman of the committee

+- b. the choice of a person to preside if the Chairman and Vice-Chairman are absent

+- c. confirmation of the minutes of the last meeting of the committee

+- d. apologies for absence

+- e. declarations of interest

+- f. business outstanding from the last meeting

+- g. reports for decision by committee

+- h. reports for information

+- i. work programme (if applicable)